-Mixed media sculpture and installation; Visual Art and the Human Body; Interdisciplinary concepts and practices in contemporary studio art
+Ceramics, Ceramic 3D printing, Sculpture and installation, Digital and traditional craft practices, 3D printing, Textiles and Soft sculpture, Mixed media sculpture, Installation; Art and Mathematics, Art and the Human Body; Interdisciplinary concepts and practices in contemporary studio art.

 Whether working with beginner or more advanced students, my goal in teaching is the same: guiding students through the process of exploration and immersion in building a toolkit of conceptual and practical skills, which then could be applied for a wide variety of creative contexts.